riseupalex/CitComAI-Hub.github.io/docs/welcome.md

 ### Nodes & Countries

-The Citcom.AI project is organized into a network of specialized testing sites known as **nodes**.
+The Citcom.ai project is organized into a network of specialized testing sites known as **nodes**.
 These nodes are strategically distributed across different locations to cover a wide range of environments and use cases.
 The project is divided into three main __*super nodes*__, each with its own focus areas and satellite sub-nodes.

 - **Nordic Node**: Focuses on innovations in **energy** management and sustainability, leveraging the expertise and infrastructure available in Northern Europe.
 - **Central Node**: Located in the heart of Europe, this node emphasizes urban **mobility** and smart city solutions, testing technologies like autonomous vehicles and smart traffic systems.